 Make customizable backgrounds or offer more than one color scheme.

 THE FINAL PRODUCT

-After interviewing 8 females, all of them unanimously agreed they preferred the redesign to the current Coinbase dashboard, with specific interest in the customization aspect.
-Many preferred V1 over V2, but all liked that there was another option and a few thought that V2 was better because it was more visually engaging and interesting.
+After interviewing 8 females, all of them unanimously agreed they preferred the redesign to the current Coinbase dashboard, with a specific interest in the customization aspect.
+Many preferred V1 over V2, but all liked that there was another option, and a few thought that V2 was better because it was more visually engaging and interesting.
 After interviewing 8 men, there was an even split between liking the old aesthetic to the new, but all unanimously agreed they liked the added features such as overall wallet and currency gains and losses, as well as the news feed.